America’s Looming Cattle CrisisAmerica’s Looming Cattle Crisis

 image-5698215

 A customer shops for meat at an Andronico's supermarket in San Anselmo, Calif., on June 8, 2022.
-(Justin Sullivan/Getty Images)
+Justin Sullivan/Getty Images

 “The risk is that, if consumers don’t feel quite as confident in their purchasing power going forward, they might start to look at cheaper sources of protein,” Secor said.
 “That might mean, for some consumers, shifting within the beef segment, maybe moving from steaks to burgers, but it could also mean shifting out of beef altogether.”

 Aside from rising interest costs, ranchers in Texas and Oklahoma were hit by wildfires in March, which are estimated to have killed thousands of cattle alongside other damage.
-Drought conditions impacted many farming regions from 2020 through 2022.
+Drought conditions affected many farming regions from 2020 through 2022.

 Many market watchers say the consolidation of food production into an ever-smaller number of farmers and meat processors, coupled with an increasing dependence on imports, creates food security risks for the United States.